 Boca Raton Family Law FAQs

-Our team can assist in Divorces and Dissolution of Marriages, child custody matters and property allocation.
+Our team can assist in divorces and dissolution of marriages, child custody matters and property allocation.
 We have a sensitive touch for sensitive matters.
-Lavalle, Brown & Ronan is a law firm dedicated to helping individuals and families resolve sensitive issues that can have life-long financial and emotional implications.
+Lavalle, Brown & Ronan is a law firm dedicated to helping individuals and families resolve issues that can have life-long financial and emotional implications.
 Family law and divorce are specialized areas that require extensive education, experience in negotiations and strong litigation skills.
-With LBR you’re guaranteed representation by a well-trained, seasoned professional who cares about your goals.
+With Lavalle, Brown & Ronan, P.A. you are ensured representation by a knowledgeable professional who cares about your goals.

 Why should I get a prenuptial agreement?